chelnak/setup-v/README.md

 | version | false | The version of vlang to download and set up. | `latest` |
 | token | false | A token with at least repo scope. | `{{ github.token }}` |

+> Note: You should always specify a version number for the `version` input.
+Currently the action will resolve the latest release from GitHub.
+At the moment these are the weekly releases and they could be unstable.

 ## Usage

 ``` yaml